 A40.
-CO\ 6.
-COVID-19 CONSULTANT PSYCHIATRIST TELEHEALTH SERVICES -each patient (See para AN.40.1 of explanatory notes to this Category) Fee: \$51.60 Benefit: 85% = \$43.90 Telehealth attendance for group psychotherapy (including any associated consultations with a patient taking place on the same occasion and relating to the condition for which group therapy is conducted): (a) of not less than 1 hour in duration; and (b) given under the continuous direct supervision of a consultant physician in the practice of the consultant physician's specialty of psychiatry; and (c) involving a family group of 3 patients, each of whom is referred to the consultant physician by a referring practitioner; -each patient 92456 (See para AN.40.1 of explanatory notes to this Category) Fee: \$68.50 Benefit: 85% = \$58.25 Telehealth attendance for group psychotherapy (including any associated consultations with a patient taking place on the same occasion and relating to the condition for which group therapy is conducted): (a) of not less than 1 hour in duration; and (b) given under the continuous direct supervision of a consultant physician in the practice of the consultant physician's specialty of psychiatry; and (c) involving a family group of 2 patients, each of whom is referred to the consultant physician by a referring practitioner; -each patient 92457 (See para AN.40.1 of explanatory notes to this Category) Fee: \$101.30 Benefit: 85% = \$86.15 Telehealth attendance by a consultant physician in the practice of the consultant physician's specialty of psychiatry, following referral of the patient to the consultant physician by a referring practitioner, involving an interview of a person other than the patient of not less than 20 minutes, but less than 45 minutes, in duration, in the course of initial diagnostic evaluation of a patient.
-92458 (See para AN.40.1 of explanatory notes to this Category) Fee: \$132.65 Benefit: 85% = \$112.80 Telehealth attendance by a consultant physician in the practice of the consultant physician's specialty of psychiatry, following referral of the patient to the consultant physician by a referring practitioner, involving an interview of a person other than the patient of not less than 45 minutes in duration, in the course of initial diagnostic evaluation of a patient.
-92459
+TELEHEALTH AND PHONE ATTENDANCE 6.
+CONSULTANT PSYCHIATRIST TELEHEALTH SERVICES (b) given under the continuous direct supervision of a consultant physician in the practice of the consultant physician's specialty of psychiatry; and (c) involving a family group of 3 patients, each of whom is referred to the consultant physician by a referring practitioner; -each patient Fee: \$70.20 Benefit: 85% = \$59.70 Extended Medicare Safety Net Cap: \$210.60 Telehealth attendance for group psychotherapy (including any associated consultations with a patient taking place on the same occasion and relating to the condition for which group therapy is conducted): (a) of not less than 1 hour in duration; and (b) given under the continuous direct supervision of a consultant physician in the practice of the consultant physician's specialty of psychiatry; and (c) involving a family group of 2 patients, each of whom is referred to the consultant physician by a referring practitioner; -each patient Fee 92457 Fee: \$103.85 Benefit: 85% = \$88.30 Extended Medicare Safety Net Cap: \$311.55 Telehealth attendance by a consultant physician in the practice of the consultant physician's specialty of psychiatry, following referral of the patient to the consultant physician by a referring practitioner, involving an interview of a person other than the patient of not less than 20 minutes, but less than 45 minutes, in duration, in the course of initial diagnostic evaluation of a patient.
+Fee 92458 Fee: \$136.00 Benefit: 85% = \$115.60 Extended Medicare Safety Net Cap: \$408.00 Telehealth attendance by a consultant physician in the practice of the consultant physician's specialty of psychiatry, following referral of the patient to the consultant physician by a referring practitioner, involving an interview of a person other than the patient of not less than 45 minutes in duration, in the course of initial diagnostic evaluation of a patient.
+Fee 92459 Fee: \$187.75 Benefit: 85% = \$159.60 Extended Medicare Safety Net Cap: \$500.00